AbrSergey/Easy-Posting/project/readme.txt

 NOTE: This readme is very rough.
-I've just written down things when i come up with them so i don't forget.
+I've just written down things when i come up with them so i don't forget them.

 Post creation: